v-community/v_by_example/examples/functions.md

 }
 ```

-Again, the type comes after the argument's name.
+Note that the type comes after the argument's name.